scolon7251/ExData_Plotting1/README.md

 ###Course Project 1

 The toplevel folder contains the R files and corresponding PNG plots created for Course Project 1 of Coursera/JHU's Exploratory Data Analysis MOOC.
-Below you will find the introductio ot
+To reproduce the plots, you must download the data(zip file below) to your working directory and run each corresponding R script.
+A description of the datasets is below.

 ## Introduction

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
-In particular, we will be using the "Individual household electric power consumption Data Set" which I have made available on the course web site:

 * <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]